WarriorsSami/rodos/README.md

     - allocate the required number of clusters
     - if `stdin` is specified, the user can write the content of the file in a separate file simulating the stdin and then the content of the file is copied in the new file
-  - **add** `file_name` `dimension/none` `alfa/num/stdin` - add content to a file:
-    ```bash
-    rouser@rodos:~$ add a.txt 20 alfa

-    a.txt file content:
-    ABCDEFGHIJKLMNOPQRST
-    ABCDEFGHIJKLMNOPQRST
-    ```
-    - add the content to the end of the file
-    - allocate the required number of clusters
-    - if `stdin` is specified, the user can write the content of the file in a separate file simulating the stdin and then the content of the file is copied in the new file
   - **cp** `src_name` `dest_name` - copy a file:
     ```bash
     rouser@rodos:~$ copy a.txt b.txt